Matthew Koma discography

-Matthew Koma is an American singer, songwriter, and record producer known for his numerous contributions to releases in electronic dance music (EDM) in the 2010's as well as his indie and pop music releases as a solo and contributing artist.
+Matthew Koma is an American singer, songwriter, and record producer known for his numerous contributions to releases in electronic dance music (EDM) in the 2010s as well as his indie and pop music releases as a solo and contributing artist.
 He currently fronts the alternative rock band Winnetka Bowling League and is married to fellow pop music singer Hilary Duff.

 Koma has collaborated with several producers + artists including Zedd, Bruce Springsteen, Chvrches, Medium Build, Dawes, Tiesto, Alesso, Carly Rae Jepsen, Steve Aoki, RAC, Christian Lee Hutson, Britney Spears, Hilary Duff, Good Charlotte, The Knocks, Afrojack, Flux Pavilion, Demi Lovato, P!NK and others.
 His collaborations have yielded hit songs such as "Spectrum", Grammy award winning “Clarity” with Zedd, “Wasted" with Tiësto, among others.